1st day (Friday): arrival in Bucharest in the evening.

 6 day: (Wednesday) Bucharest

-is an "other" Romantic language.
+it is an "other" Romance language.
 Opposite the museum is the Palazzo CEC, the former savings bank of

-Bucharest, in an eclectic style, from the early 1900s, created admirably by a French architect.
+Bucharest, in an eclectic style, from the early 1900s, created admirably by an architect